oracle/node-oracledb/doc/src/api_manual/dbobject.rst

     Returns the next index value for later use to obtain a value.

+    If the passed-in ``index`` parameter is not found in the :ref:`associative array collection types indexed by integers <indexbyplsinteger>`, then this method returns the next available higher index found in the associative array.

 .. method:: dbObject.getPrevIndex(Number index)

     Returns the previous index for later use to obtain the value.

+    If the passed-in ``index`` parameter is not found in the :ref:`associative array collection types indexed by integers <indexbyplsinteger>`, then this method returns the next available lower index found in the associative array.

 .. method:: dbObject.hasElement(Number index)